Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/FAQ.md

 * [Q&A: Why not make a giant-ass World & Open Multiplayer?](./transcriptions/yt-ipZ1acgaODg.md) https://www.youtube.com/watch?v=ipZ1acgaODg

 ### [August 25th, 2020 Livestream](./2020-08-25.md)
-* Q&A: Are you going to improve networking for multiplayer?
-Part 1: https://clips.twitch.tv/HomelyHyperGnatDoritosChip
-* Q&A: Are you going to improve networking for multiplayer?
-Part 2: https://clips.twitch.tv/SpinelessTsundereBurritoDxAbomb
-* Q&A: The time for multiplayer fix, can't use vehicles? https://clips.twitch.tv/PlayfulConfidentRabbitCurseLit
 * [Q&A: When I play multiplayer and the train and host doesn't update correctly, is this a known bug?](./transcriptions/yt-btJHOT-HkO0.md) https://www.youtube.com/watch?v=btJHOT-HkO0
-* Q&A: When I play multiplayer and the train and host doesn't update correctly, is this a known bug? https://clips.twitch.tv/LightAcceptableCheesePermaSmug

 ### [August 18th, 2020 Livestream](./2020-08-18.md)
 * Multiplayer desync issues (Part 1) https://clips.twitch.tv/AliveHomelySandwichGivePLZ